 Women who keep fit before pregnancy are at a lower risk of developing gestational diabetes, which suggests that exercising before pregnancy could help make that pregnancy much healthier, a University of Iowa-led study found.
 According to Mayo Clinic, gestational diabetes develops during pregnancy (gestation), and, like other types of diabetes, gestational diabetes affects how cells use sugar (glucose); it therefore causes high blood sugar that can affect a woman's pregnancy and her baby's health.
 It can develop during the last half of pregnancy, but the researchers have determined that pre-pregnant women who keep active actually have a 21 percent lower risk of developing gestational diabetes than those who lead more sedentary lifestyles, according to News 18.

 The study, which was published in the journal Medicine and Science in Sports and Exercise, looked at data from 1,333 women over a 25-year period (1985 to 2011) who enrolled in a National Heart, Lung, and Blood Institute study called Coronary Artery Risk Development in Young Adults (CARDIA), according to News 18.
-The women completed seven total study visits after first being enrolled, reporting whether they had become pregnant or gave birth and whether they developed gestational diabetes.
+Per the University of Iowa, "the women completed seven total study visits after first being enrolled, reporting whether they had become pregnant or gave birth and whether they developed gestational diabetes."
 The women were also given a fitness exam during the first study visit to test whether they could walk for two-minute intervals on a treadmill at increasing speeds and on steepening inclines.

 The study found that 164 women developed gestational diabetes, so the researchers determined that pre-pregnant women with high levels of fitness had a lower risk of developing gestational diabetes than did those with lower fitness levels, News 18 reported.
 Women who have gestational diabetes were also more likely to develop Type 2 diabetes after giving birth, so the research suggests that exercising helps combat both forms of diabetes.